coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 -   **Power Resistance:** Yes (harmless)
 -   **Power Points:** 9, XP

-*Psionic revivify* lets a manifester reconnect a corpse's psyche with its body, restoring life to a recently deceased creature.
-The power must be manifested within 1 round of the victim's death.
+*Psionic revivify* lets a manifester reconnect a corpse’s psyche with its body, restoring life to a recently deceased creature.
+The power must be manifested within 1 round of the victim’s death.
 Before the psyche of the deceased has completely left the body, this power halts its journey while repairing somewhat the damage to the body.